-Angela writes: How do you keep a text message from automatically popping up on the screen before you even have a chance to check the actual text message—so that if you are at a table with other people, they couldn’t just look over and see?
+Angela writes: How do you keep a text message from automatically popping up on the iPhone Lock Screen before you even have a chance to check the actual text message—so that if you are at a table with other people, they couldn’t just look over and see?

 Hi Angela!
 By default, incoming text messages and iMessages will trigger a notification on your iPhone’s “lock screen” (the screen with the “slide to open” slider), complete with a preview of the message—meaning, as you say, that anyone who happens to glance at your phone could read your latest texts.